avs-abhishek123/Multiclass-classification--mode-using-a-custom-CNN-in-TensorFlow/README.md

 ## Technologies Used

+- pathlib - version 1.0
+- tensorflow - version 1.0
+- matplotlib - version 1.0
+- numpy - version 1.0
-- library - version 1.0
+- pandas - version 1.0
-- library - version 2.0
+- os - version 1.0
-- library - version 3.0
+- PIL - version 1.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by Upgrad.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on Upgrad's Tutorial.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@avs-abhishek123] - feel free to contact me!

 <!-- Optional -->